Buy real estate leads to get your real estate business moving fast.

 If you are willing to go a little more hands-on in your data analysis, Offrs could be the right lead market for you.
 Offrs provides exclusive listing leads.
 They even plumb underutilized pools such as expired listing leads and for sale by owner homes.

 Prices for leads through this platform range from $39.99 to $119.98.
-Many agents report that these leads can be tougher to convert than some others because they are people who may not be looking for a real estate agent.
+Many agents report that these leads can be tougher to convert than others because they are people who may not be looking for a real estate agent.

 But, if you are considering casting a wider net and have a lot of patience for sifting through leads,